Towns and villages of the Deia Region

 |1 police station||35 km / 40 min|

-The region of Deià is pleased with the abundance of sun, with 8 hours in average in spring, 7 hours in autumn and 6 hours of sun per day in winter.
+The region of Deia is blessed with an abundance of sun, with 8 hours in average in spring, 7 hours in autumn and 6 hours of sun per day in winter.
 In summer months, you can expect to enjoy 10 hours of sunshine per day.

 The area is sheltered from the Nordic Tramuntana wind by the mountains of the Sierra de Alfabia range.
 Especially, it protects the area from the cold and wet sea winds that blow during the winter.
 In summer, a local wind of the Embat, created by heat rising from the island, is drawing a pleasant cool breeze in from the sea.